jakejackson1/gravityflowformconnector/readme.txt

 == ChangeLog ==

+= 1.0-beta-1.5.2 =
+- Fixed styles for child forms.

+= 1.0-beta-1.5.1 =
+- Adding settings and uninstall permissions for users whos are not Gravity Forms administrators.

+= 1.0-beta-1.5 =
+- Added support for approval and user input steps on remote installations.

 = 1.0-beta-1.4 =
 - Added support for start the workflow for all entries added using the Gravity Forms API.
 Requires Gravity Forms v1.9.14.26.